rosano/kommit/os-app/open-guide/text.en.md

 During a review, the cards will be presented in a random order.
 Try to recall the opposite side without looking, then *Flip* the card to reveal the following response buttons to schedule the card's next appearance:

-- *Again*: within the next ten minutes,
+- *This session*: within the next ten minutes,
 - *Sooner*
     - First time: within the next ten minutes
     - Second time: after a day or so